ytyeoh/toyota/content/blog/corolla.en.md

 **Sedan from RM 134,888.00**

-**All Corolla Models:
+## All Corolla Models:

-## Corolla 1.8G  From RM145,888.00
+**Corolla 1.8G  From RM145,888.00**
-TNGA With Double Wishbone Rear Suspension
+TNGA With Double Wishbone Rear Suspension.
-Toyota Safety Sense With Advanced Driver Assistance Technology 3D Panoramic View Monitor (PVM)
+Toyota Safety Sense With Advanced Driver Assistance Technology.
+3D Panoramic View Monitor (PVM).

-## Corolla 1.8E  From RM134,888.00
+**Corolla 1.8E  From RM134,888.00**
-TNGA With Double Wishbone Rear Suspension
+TNGA With Double Wishbone Rear Suspension.
-3D Panoramic View Monitor (PVM) (Optional)
+3D Panoramic View Monitor (PVM) (Optional).

 On-the-road price including SST, without insurance for models in Peninsular Malaysia (for Individual Private Owners).
 Prices shown are subject to change and are governed by the terms and conditions of this website.